ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Note that evaluation of AQM techniques -- as opposed to their impact on a specific proposed congestion control algorithm -- is out of scope of this document. {{?RFC7567}}
 describes design considerations for AQMs.

+### Operation with the Envelope set by Network Circuit Breakers {#circuit-breakers}

+Some equipment in the network use an automatic mechanism to continuously monitor the use of resources by a flow or aggregate set of flows {{!RFC8084}}.
+Such a
+network transport circuit breaker can automatically detect excessive congestion, and when detected, it can terminate (or significantly reduce the rate of) the flow(s).
+A well-designed congestion control algorithm ought to react before the flow uses excessive resources and therefore will operate within the envelope set by network transport circuit breaker algorithms.

 ## Paths with Varying Delay {#delay}